distillpub/post--multimodal/src/paper.md

 Miscellaneous Neurons
 </h3>

-**Person trait neurons.** These neurons detect gender presentation<d-footnote>By this, we mean that it both responds to people presenting as this gender, as well as concepts associated with that gender.</d-footnote> and age, as well as facial features like moustaches.
+**Person trait neurons.** These neurons detect gender<d-footnote>By this, we mean both that it responds to people presenting as this gender, as well as that it responds to concepts associated with that gender.</d-footnote> and age, as well as facial features like moustaches.
 (Ethnicity tends to be represented by regional neurons.)

 import PersonTraitNeurons from './diagrams/PersonTraitNeurons.svelte'